kshaffer/theory3/assessments.md

 - **Fast transcription (dictation)** - 25% of the final Aural Skills 3 grade.
 - **Slow transcription** - 25% of the final Aural Skills 3 grade.

-Following are written and/or video descriptions of the activities that will be assessed during this course.
+Below are written and/or video descriptions of the activities that will be assessed during this course.
 Where applicable, examples are also provided.

 *Some of the assessment practices may be unfamiliar to you.
 For more information on why I grade the way that I do, please see my blog post, ["Why Grade?"](http://kris.shaffermusic.com/2014/07/why-grade/).
 I am glad to answer any questions you have (the earlier the better) and to entertain proposals for changes or exceptions (again, the earlier the better).*